borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 &nbsp;4.
 Simplistic design in its core and in accordance to IT principle [***KISS***](https://www.techopedia.com/definition/20262/keep-it-simple-stupid-principle-kiss-principle){:target="_blank"} (*Keep IT Simple, Stupid*)<br>
 &nbsp;5.
 Does only one main function in the base - being just money but does it very good.<br>

 -- Some Altcoins (Alternative coins - any other then Bitcoin) could be viewed as startups where buying those is similar to investing in that company.
 For example DeFi - *Decentralized Finance* (Crypto [Glossary](https://www.forbes.com/uk/advisor/investing/cryptocurrency/crypto-glossary-of-terms-acronyms/){:target="_blank"} and [Acronyms](https://www.coindesk.com/learn/from-btd-to-fud-to-wagmi-understanding-crypto-acronyms/){:target="_blank"}) application that replicate certain bank services and others.
-With those investment can often be done with [**ICO**](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp){:target="_blank"} (*Initial Coin Offer*), analogous to **IPO** (*Initial Public Offer*).
+With those investment can often be done with [**ICO**](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp){:target="_blank"} (*Initial Coin Offer*), analog to **IPO** (*Initial Public Offer*).
 It's like Dot-com bubble in the 2000s where there were many companies that had website but just a few grow to become Microsoft, Google, Apple, Amazon, etc. While bulk of others have completely failed and we never even heard about them.<br>
 Still only BTC is considered (also [by the SEC](https://www.reuters.com/legal/transactional/are-cryptocurrencies-securities-sec-is-answering-question-2022-03-21/){:target="_blank"}) as **Asset** (other way phrasing it **Digital Property**) while all others cryptos are described as **Securities** (*The Next Bitcoin is Bitcoin*).

 -- There are also NFTs (Non-Fungible Tokens) that act like prestige Collectibles (artist's digital graphics and drawing).
 But they are not in the scope of this article.

-### 3.4 Proof of Work (PoW) vs Stake [[C](#toc)]
+### 3.4 Dokaz o radu/ulogu (PoW/PoS) [[C](#toc)]
 {: #pow-vs-pos }
 -- Proof of Stake (PoS) protocols are another class of algorithms for consensus first invented in 2012.
 They work by selecting validators in proportion to their quantity of holdings in cryptocurrency.
 This is done to avoid the computational cost.
 Key distinction is that they are not decentralized enough, [quantified](https://news.earn.com/quantifying-decentralization-e39db233c28e){:target="_blank"} by [**Nakamoto Coefficient**](https://crosstower.com/resources/education/nakamoto-coefficient/){:target="_blank"}, similar to Gini coefficient for inequality measure.
 PoS does not have incentives in line with it, also distribution is always an issue.
 So they can only ever be a Security equity (asset issued by body) and not a Commodity.<br>